The Way Back (2010 film): Reception

-The Way Back received generally positive reviews.
 Review aggregator Rotten Tomatoes reports a 74% approval rating based on 139 reviews, with an average rating of 6.88/10.
 The critics consensus is: "It isn't as emotionally involving as it should be, but this Peter Weir epic offers sweeping ambition and strong performances to go with its grand visual spectacle."
 On Metacritic, the film has a weighted average score of 66 out of 100 based on 33 critics, indicating "generally favorable reviews".

 Empire awarded the film three out of five stars and wrote, "It's good, but from this director we have come to expect great."
 The Guardian awarded it three out of five and wrote, "Weir has put together a good film – oddly, though, considering its scale, it feels like a rather small one."
-The Telegraph called the film "A journey that feels awful and heroic and unfathomable – and one you’ll want to watch again."
+The Telegraph called the film "A journey that feels awful and heroic and unfathomable – and one you'll want to watch again."

 Music

-The soundtrack to The Way Back was released on January 18, 2010.
+The soundtrack to The Way Back was released on January 18, 2011.